IQM: Shaping the Future of Superconducting Quantum Computers

 Why Did You Start IQM?

-No one has ever built a quantum computer – our mission at IQM is to make it happen.
-We met as a founding team during my time as a postdoc at Aalto University in Espoo, Finland, and coming from this research background, we were thinking: What would be the best way to build a quantum computer?
+No one has ever built a quantum computer—our mission at IQM is to make it happen.
+We met as a founding team during my postdoc at Aalto University in Espoo, Finland, and coming from this research background, we wondered: What would be the best way to build a quantum computer?

 Our research was centered around superconducting qubits, and it had matured to a stage where further development at the university wasn’t efficient anymore.
 As a postdoc, you may raise a six-figure grant to employ one or two people, but if you want to move faster, hire the best people in the world, and build something bigger, you need to raise a lot more money from the right investor base.